-We have acted as special Bermuda legal counsel to the Company in connection with a registration statement on form F1 filed with the U.S. Securities and Exchange Commission (the "Commission") on 7 March 2023 (the "Registration Statement", which term does not include any other document or agreement whether or not specifically referred to therein or attached as an exhibit or schedule thereto) relating to the registration under the U.S. Securities Act of 1933, as amended, (the "Securities Act") of (i) up to US\$8,000,000 of common shares, par value CHF 0.20 each of the Company ("Common Shares"), together with up to an additional US\$1,200,000 of Common Shares subject to an over-allotment option granted to the underwriters by the Company (the "Offer Shares"); (ii) pre-funded warrants to purchase up to US\$8,000,000 of Common Shares, together with additional prefunded warrants to purchase up to US\$8,000,000 of Common Shares, together with additional US\$1,200,000 of Common Shares subject to the underwriters by the Company (the "Warrants"); and (iii) up to US\$8,000,000 of Common Shares to be issued upon exercise of the Warrants, together with up to an additional US\$1,200,000 of Common Shares to be issued upon exercise of the Warrants, together with up to an additional US\$1,200,000 of Common Shares to be issued upon exercise of the Warrants, together with up to an additional US\$1,200,000 of Common Shares to be issued upon exercise of the Warrants, together with up to an additional US\$1,200,000 of Common Shares to be issued upon exercise of the Warrants, together with up to an additional US\$1,200,000 of Common Shares to be issued upon exercise of the Warrants, together with up to an additional US\$1,200,000 of Common Shares to be issued upon exercise of the Warrants, together with up to an additional US\$1,200,000 of Common Shares to be issued upon exercise of the Warrants, the "Warrant Shares" and together with the Offer Shares, the "Shares" and together with the Warrants, the "Shares".
+We have acted as special Bermuda legal counsel to the Company in connection with a registration statement on form F1 filed with the U.S. Securities and Exchange Commission (the "Commission") on 7 March 2023 (the "Registration Statement", which term does not include any other document or agreement whether or not specifically referred to therein or attached as an exhibit or schedule thereto) relating to the registration under the U.S. Securities Act of 1933, as amended, (the "Securities Act") of (i) up to US\$8,000,000 of common shares, par value CHF 0.20 each of the Company ("Common Shares"), together with up to an additional US\$1,200,000 of Common Shares subject to an over-allotment option granted to the underwriters by the Company (the "Offer Shares"); (ii) pre-funded warrants to purchase up to US\$1,200,000 of Common Shares subject to an over-allotment option granted to the underwriters by the Company (the "Pre-Funded Warrants"); (iii) common warrants to purchase up to US\$1,440,000 Common Shares subject to an over-allotment option granted to the underwriters by the Common Warrants and together with the Pre-Funded Warrants, the "Warrants"); and (iv) the Common Shares to be issued upon exercise of the Warrants (the "Warrant Shares" and together with the Offer Shares, the "Shares" and the Shares together with the Warrants, the "Securities").